Close

 Mawson's First Expedition to Antarctica

-Mawson’s first visit to Antarctica was with the British explorer Ernest Shackleton who led the British Antarctic Expedition of 1907-1909.
+Mawson’s first visit to Antarctica was with the British explorer Sir Ernest Shackleton who led the British Antarctic Expedition of 1907-1909.
 This journey marked Mawson’s introduction to the icy continent, as Shackleton’s crew achieved milestones such as ascending Mt Erebus and reaching the South Magnetic Pole.

 Declining an invitation to join British Polar explorer Robert Falcon Scott’s South Pole conquest, Mawson organised his own expedition, the Australasian Antarctic Expedition (AAE) of 1911-14.
 He wanted to establish Australia’s presence in Antarctica on his own terms.